 ICMA Chief Executive Martin Scheck speaks to Axel van Nederveen, Treasurer, European Bank for Reconstruction and Development (EBRD) about its role in developing robust domestic capital markets.
 The discussion covers the responsibilities of multilateral development banks in helping to create capital market infrastructure in developing economies, the challenges involved and embedding the EBRD’s values of socially sound and sustainable development.

 Nick Pfaff, Head of Sustainable Finance at ICMA speaks to Margaret Kuhlow, Head of Global Finance Practice at the World Wide Fund for Nature (WWF) and Elise Calais, Head of Division, Enterprise, the French Ministry for the Ecological and Inclusive Transition about the role of the sustainable bond markets in promoting biodiversity and examples of related projects being financed by green bonds.
 They also discuss the recent guidance from the Green Bond Principles on impact reporting for biodiversity projects, as well as the role and importance of ESG disclosures.

 Daniel Weiss, Deputy Group Treasurer at Novartis, discusses the recent Novartis Sustainability-Linked Bond (SLB), which was the first SLB with two separate KPIs, one of which was a social KPI.
 In this podcast, Daniel discusses the rationale behind the structure, the ease of getting to market and investor perception of this innovative structure.

-Robert Parker, Chairman of ICMA Asset Management and Investors Council, reviews the market events of the last week in the context of the COVID-19 pandemic, with a specific focus on lockdown easing measures, the state of the economic recovery and debt restructuring of some emerging countries.
+Robert Parker, Chair of ICMA's Asset Management and Investors Council, reviews the market events of the last two weeks, in light of COVID-19 outbreaks, recent economic indicators and central banks' upcoming meetings.